Michal Sadílek: Club career

-He made his professional debut in the Eerste Divisie for Jong PSV on 4 November 2016 in a game against Helmond Sport.
+Sadílek made his professional debut in the Eerste Divisie for Jong PSV on 4 November 2016 in a game against Helmond Sport.
 On 7 August 2021, he joined FC Twente on loan.
 On 19 April 2022, the deal was made permanent as he signed a two-year contract.
+On 2 June 2025, Sadílek signed a contract with Czech First League club Slavia Prague until June 2028.